zachary-krepelka/vim-typo-twister/README.md

 # typo-twister.vim

-This plugin for the Vim text editor aims to correct a very specific kind of typographical error called a [transposition error][1].
+This plugin aims to correct a very specific kind of typographical error called a [transposition error][1].
 I'm still working on the documentation.

 [1]: https://english.stackexchange.com/q/32889